How to parallel park a car easily every time.

 Parallel parking is something that many drivers fear but it’s not that difficult.

-I have developed an easy method for parallel parking over my 15 years of teaching people to drive.
-I’ve never met anyone that couldn’t park their car more easily after learning this.
+I have developed an easy method for parallel parking and I’ve never met anyone that couldn’t park their car more easily after learning this.

 As with anything to do with driving this takes practise but keep trying and you’ll soon be able to parallel park easily.